 The Bank benefits from highly specialised and effective technical support from its Parent, which develops, maintains and monitors the core IT systems and which has robust procedures to manage and monitor cyber risk (providing monthly reports to the Bank).
-As well as Parent support, the Bank manages cyber and data governance within its Enterprise Risk Management framework with Senior Management oversight and regular reporting to the Board-level Risk and Compliance Committee through a dedicated second line of defence Data Governance Risk Officer ('DGRO').
-A joint first and second line of defence quarterly Cyber and Data Governance Risk Management report is presented to the Risk and Compliance Committee by the DGRO, which includes first line of defence Head of IT and Data Security Officer (DSO) input.
-The report contains detailed KRI/KPI metrics on cyber and data governance risks.
-The Bank has an established Cyber Security Framework in place, based on the internationally recognised National Institute of Standards and Technology ('NIST'), to manage cyber risks.
-This is supported by a Cyber Risk Management Policy, Cyber Security Incident Response Plan and is aligned with the Bank annual Enterprise Risk Management and Risk and Controls Self-Assessment ('RCSA') frameworks.
-The DGRO and Data Security Officer issue regular cyber security training and awareness memos to raise staff awareness of cyber and data protection risks in addition to the mandatory GDPR and Data Protection training provided to all staff on the Bank e-Learning platform.
+In addition to Parent support, the Bank manages cyber and data governance within its Enterprise Risk Management framework with Senior Management oversight and regular reporting to the Board-level Risk and Compliance Committee through a dedicated second line of defence Senior Data Governance Risk Manager (SDGRM) role.
+A second line of defence Cyber, Data Governance, and Operational Resilience Risk Management report is presented quarterly to the Risk and Compliance Committee by the SDGRM, which includes the inherent risk and residual risk ratings for Cyber, Data Governance, and Operational Resilience.
+The report also reviews the KRI/KPI metrics on cyber and data governance risks submitted by the first line of defence and proposes actions plans for those KRI/KPIs that are breaching the threshold.

+The SDGRM and Data Security Officer issue regular cyber security training and awareness memos to raise staff awareness of cyber and data protection risks in addition to the mandatory GDPR and Data Protection training provided to all staff on the Bank e-Learning platform.